GuillaumeDua/CppShelf/libs/ag/README.md

 - By-default behaviors injections, using STL extension/customization point (e.g injecting in the `std` namespace definitions for `get`/`tuple_element`/`tuple_size(_v)` won't work).
 - Aggregate types with more fields than their size are currently not supported, but that's non-sense from a design perspective anyway.
 - Ill-formed aggregate types using union-fields are not supported
+- Formatting supports `char` and `wchar_t` only - see [Character types support](#character-types-support).
+- Presentation literals (brackets, separators) and type names are widened by a per-character cast, which is correct for the basic execution character set.
+  A `csl::ag::formatting::type_name` specialization holding non-ASCII bytes is not transcoded.

 ## (Internal details) Where's the magic ?